 The first method utilises widely known QR codes.
 The customer starts a contract with the operator of choice and receives the instruction to activate the service.
 Below are 3 examples of eSIM activation using QR codes.

 How is it done?
-The Mobile Application has access to the device operating system APIs through which the App passes the SM-DP+ information to the eUICC chip soldered in the device.
-That ultimately enables the App to activate, delete and manage eSIM profiles on the device seamlessly.
+The Mobile Application has access to the device operating system APIs through which the app passes the SM-DP+ information to the eUICC chip soldered in the device.
+That ultimately enables the app to activate, delete and manage eSIM profiles on the device seamlessly.

-The consumer eSIM is evolving and quite quickly.
-No wonder – it allows operators to completely transform the user experience and better meet their needs and expectations.
-In this day and age, it’s extremely important as it keeps customers loyal and that, in turn, is conducive to business success.
-Therefore, when deciding to implement eSIM technology, it is crucial to know the difference between in-app and QR code-driven onboarding.
+eSIM in the consumer segment is evolving quite quickly.
+No wonder – it allows operators to completely transform their user experience and better meet customers’ needs and expectations.
+In this day and age, it’s extremely important as it keeps customers loyal.
+That, in turn, is conducive to business success.
+Therefore, when deciding to implement eSIM technology, it is crucial to know different types of remote SIM provisioning.